You’ve probably experienced a muscle spasm or cramp — that sharp stabbing pain in a muscle that wakens you from a deep sleep or trips up your run.

 Dehydration is a classic cause of cramps.
 Hot weather and exercise further deplete water in the body as you sweat to keep cool.
 The best defense against dehydration is prevention with fluids.

 Muscles were made to move, so being sedentary for long periods of time can lead to cramping.

-“People who have long commutes or sedentary jobs often spend protracted periods with muscles locked in unnatural positions,” says Dr. Dickens-Celestin, who is an internal medicine doctor.
+“People who have long commutes or sedentary jobs often spend long periods with muscles locked in unnatural positions,” says Dr. Dickens-Celestin.
 “In that case, part of the treatment plan is to find ways to create breaks in the day and optimize ergonomics in order to relieve tension.”

 If you go on a long bike ride or do an intense workout, you might experience cramping.
 When the nerves running from the brain and spinal cord down to the muscle become overexcited, the muscle can respond by cramping.
 If you increase the intensity of your exercise routine too quickly, your muscles aren’t used to the new movement and that can trigger cramping as well.

 Electrolytes and other minerals are crucial to keeping your body balanced and free from cramps and spasms.
 In some cases, a lack of magnesium, calcium, sodium or potassium can contribute to cramping.
-Including bananas, nuts, sweet potatoes, spinach and yogurt, which are replete in these minerals, in your diet can help.
+Check your diet.
+Including bananas, nuts, sweet potatoes, spinach and yogurt — which are replete in these minerals — can help.